FrancoLiberali/cql/docs/cql/declaring_models.rst

 will save a empty string for Name but a null for the Email and the MemberNumber.

-The use of nullable types is strongly recommended and badaas-orm takes into account their use in each of its functionalities.
+The use of nullable types is strongly recommended and cql takes into account their use in each of its functionalities.

 Associations